-Figure 16: Data Attribute diagram

 One characteristic can have multiple descriptors which are all related with a 128-bit UUID which can be known as an address.
 This UUID allows the programmer to access to the right service and the value contained within the characteristics.